-Web applications are sometimes more arduous to design than websites.
+Web app is sometimes more arduous to design than websites.
 This is because designers have to anticipate user behavior and design an experience which makes the user’s job easier.
 But this golden rule, somewhere somehow, gets lost in the translation of idea to design.

 So, we thought of creating a list of usability concepts that will make your website or app an incredible conversion machine which users love to use.
 Use these concepts to develop a usable website or to improve the usability of your website.

 In order to optimize the cognitive load, we are creating the list in 3 parts.
 This is the first part.

 Usability concept# 1:Make sure that your navigation is easy to follow